 Use the Niks Silver Efex Pro plugin for Lightroom and Photoshop.
 This is about the easiest and most effective means of creative black and white grunge photography.

 Choose the look you like from the many presets and then tweak it further.
 You can adjust the brightness, contrast, and structure levels.

 There’s a drop down with a selection of film types allowing you to add grain to your photo.

 Don’t be restrained to adding just one instance of one filter.
 If you’re not satisfied with the look of your first filter, go back to the plugin and add another, different one.

 Stacking them in layers in Photoshop and experimenting with the Blend Modes gives you unlimited control of the outcome.

 Creative potential is massive for what you can do to make photographs look edgy.
 The grunge look is as broad as your imagination and the feeling you want to infuse your photos with.

 Play with brushes in Photoshop.
-Add layers and customise brushes to specific parts of images.
+Add layers and customize brushes to specific parts of images.

 Download some presets for Lightroom.
 There are some great cross process filters available.

-These will render photos with alternative colour.
+These will render photos with alternative color.
 Much like processing film in alternative chemicals will do.